-- ▶ granting public companies an automatic, immediate extension to the deadline by which they must file their accounts and reports with Companies House (where such accounts are required to be filed on a date that occurs between 25 March 2020 and 30 September 2020); and - providing the Secretary of State with the power to make further extensions to certain key filing deadlines at Companies Housewhich includes the deadline for private companies to file their reports and accounts.
+The Act grants public companies an automatic, immediate extension to the deadline by which they must file their accounts and reports with Companies House (where such accounts are required to be filed on a date that occurs between 25 March and 30 September).

+The Act also provides the Secretary of State with the power to make further extensions to certain key filing deadlines at Companies House - which includes the deadline for private companies to file their reports and accounts.